-Several factors can play a role in the prevention or halting this loss of bone mass, thus reducing the risk of osteoporosis:
+Several factors can play a role in the prevention or halting of this loss of bone mass, thus reducing the risk of osteoporosis:

 Menopause can Encourage Calcium Loss